 The department will immediately acknowledge receipt of a refund claim filed electronically.

 Yes.
-You are required to self-assess and pay Wisconsin use tax on the portion of the fuel purchased without tax, but used in a taxable manner.
-In the above example, since 7% of the natural gas was purchased without tax but was actually used in a taxable manner, use tax applies to 7% of the purchase price of the natural gas purchased.
+You are required to self-assess and pay Wisconsin use tax on the portion of the fuel purchased without tax but used in a taxable manner.

-We hold a direct pay permit and remitted use tax based on 65% of fuel purchased being consumed in the manufacture of tangible personal property in Wisconsin.
-Later, we determined that our exempt use of fuel purchased was 76%.
-Can we obtain a refund of the use tax we paid on the 11% of the fuel purchases we subsequently determined was used in an exempt manner?
+We hold a direct pay permit and remit use tax based on a percentage of fuel purchased and consumed in the manufacture of tangible personal property in Wisconsin.
+Later, we determined that our exempt use of fuel purchased is actually higher than originally reported.
+Can we obtain a refund of the use tax we paid on the fuel purchases we subsequently determined was used in an exempt manner?

 Yes.
-To file a claim for refund for use taxes paid directly to the Department of Revenue, you need to file amended returns for the periods in which you overpaid the use tax.
-The amended returns must be filed within four years of the due date for filing your income or franchise tax return for the year that includes the year of the purchases for which you overpaid the tax.
+To file a claim for refund for use taxes paid directly to the department, you need to file amended returns for the periods in which you overpaid the use tax.
+You must file the amended returns within four years of the due date for filing your income or franchise tax return for the year that includes the year of the purchases for which you overpaid the tax.
 See

 Filing Claims for Refunds of Sales or Use Tax, for more information.

-If you had the exemption certificate on file before the sale, or obtained the certificate within 90 days after the date of the sale, you are not liable for sales or use tax.
+If you had a fully completed exemption certificate on file before the sale or obtained the certificate within 90 days after the date of the sale, you are not liable for sales or use tax.

 Exception: A seller is